onzfonz/comp227/src/content/4/en/part4d.md

     - We will add the login form to the frontend in [part 5](/part5)
 - This causes the React code to send the username and the password to the server address ***/api/login*** as a HTTP POST request.
 - If the username and the password are correct, the server generates a **token** that somehow identifies the logged-in user.
-    - The token is signed digitally, making it impossible to falsify (with cryptographic means)
+    - The token is signed digitally, making it highly impracticable to falsify cryptographically
 - The backend responds with a status code indicating the operation was successful and returns the token with the response.
 - The browser saves the token, for example to the state of a React application.
 - When the user creates a new task (or does some other operation requiring identification),